 - Testicular aspiration: this process is very similar to the previous one.
 The difference lies in the area of aspiration, which, in this case, is the testicle itself.

 If no spermatozoa are found in the ejaculate, it is possible to collect them directly from the testicle.
-To do this, it is necessary to perform one of these 3 procedures:

 The situations mentioned above necessarily imply resorting to the ICSI technique, given that the quantity and quality of the spermatozoa collected would be too small to opt for IVF or AI.